Understanding Salesforce Sharing rules

 What is Sharing in Salesforce?

 One useful feature in Salesforce is its ability to provide information that has been gathered by one individual so that it may be used by others within the organization.
-Administrators of the software can set it up to enable sharing access to those in public groups and to those within various roles or who may operate in different territories.
+Administrators can set it up to enable sharing access to those in public groups and to those within various roles or who may operate in different territories.

 These rules are designed to open sharing customer information to segments of your organization that may have not already had access.